A Quick Guide

 Well, it turns out that with careful considerations, unbiased professional advice and by checking out this guide, you can easily select the lifetime mortgage plan that will help you resolve all your financial difficulties.

-A lifetime mortgage scheme offers you tax-free cash to enjoy in retirement – while also allowing you to keep ownership of your home.
-You can either choose to take all your money at once (lump sum) or access smaller sums as and when you need them (drawdown).
+A lifetime mortgage1 scheme offers you tax-free cash to enjoy in retirement – while also allowing you to keep ownership of your home.
+You can either choose to take all your money at once or access small sums as and when you need them (drawdown).

-If you also still have a mortgage left to pay on your residence, the cash you release will go to pay that balance off first.
-After that, it will be up to you how you decide to spend the rest – whether it will be in buying that luxurious jeep, going on that holiday vacation, making home improvements, or assisting your children onto the property ladder – you have the financial freedom to do as you please.
+If you also still have a mortgage left to pay on your residence, the cash you release will go to pay off that arrears first.
+After that, it will be up to you how you want to use the rest – whether it will be in buying that luxurious jeep, going on that holiday vacation, making home improvements, or assisting your children onto the property ladder – you have the financial freedom to do as you please.

 Some of these choices include:

-If you’re looking to release the maximum equity from your estate or potentially acquire a lower interest rate, the enhanced lifetime mortgage or the ‘impaired’ lifetime mortgage plan could be your ideal option.
+If you’re looking to release the maximum equity3 from your estate or potentially acquire a lower interest rate, the enhanced lifetime mortgage or the ‘impaired’ lifetime mortgage scheme could be your ideal option.